 Tumbler Ridge school shooting: Police identify 18-year-old local as suspect

-Canadian police have identified the suspect who carried out a school massacre in remote British Columbia as an 18-year old woman with a history of mental health problems.
+According to The Guardian, authorities on Wednesday, February 11, revealed that the suspect behind the massacre in remote British Columbia was an 18-year-old woman with a history of mental health issues.